-The 2021 US Open is the tenth time in history a tennis player arrives in New York with the hopes of winning a Calendar Grand Slam.
+The 2021 US Open is the eleventh time in history a tennis player arrives in New York with the hopes of winning a Calendar Grand Slam.
 What was the success rate in the past and how did Djokovic’s “ancestors” fare on their opportunities to make history?

 1933 – Jack Crawford, lost in the final to Fred Perry 3-6 13-11 6-4 0-6 1-6

 The first-ever shot at this legendary achievement was wasted by the Australian Jack Crawford.
 He was 25-years-old at the time and before the year 1933, only had two titles at the Australian Open (back then called the Australian Championships).
 An asthmatic, Crawford suffered in the heat and humidity of New York, which could explain the lopsided scoreline in the last two sets.

 1938 – Don Budge, won the tournament and completed the Calendar Grand Slam

 After his successful attempt at the glory, Don Budge turned professional (which back then made him ineligible for Grand Slam anymore).
 The craziest thing is that he actually won six majors in a row, from Wimbledon 1937 to the U.S. Championships 1938.
 Budge lost just one set on the way to the final (to Gene Mako in the final).
 He didn’t focus only on singles either, taking the whole Triple Crown at that tournament (singles, doubles, and mixed doubles).

 1953 – Maureen Connolly, won the tournament and completed the Calendar Grand Slam